Farm Transfer Workshops

 Tuesday, December 17 | Oxford, Iowa | 5-8 p.m.

-About Peg: Peg is a lifetime member of PFI and fifth-generation farmer and farmland owner.
+About Peg: Peg is a lifetime member of PFI and farmland owner.
 In partnership with her sisters Carol Bouska, Ann Novak and Sally McCoy, Peg owns 435 acres of land they grew up on near Protivin, Iowa.
 This sisters are active in farm transfer planning and regularly hold family meetings to work on the farm transfer process.

 Location: Johnson County Conservation Education Center (Kent Park), 2048 Hwy 6 NW